 As we approach the winter solstice here in the Northern hemisphere, it may surprise you to note that the evenings have already been getting longer for over a week now – with the Vancouver sunset having been as early as 4:13pm just over a week ago around Dec 12, but on Dec19 (when I started writing this) it was not until 4:15 and today on the actual solstice it will be at 4:16.
 (Source: Sunrise and sunset times in Vancouver).
 That’s three more minutes of sun every afternoon!

 But why does this happen?
-(The common guess that it has to do with the eccentricity of the Earth’s orbit is wrong, but there is another way in which an ellipse is involved.)
+(The common guess that it is mainly due to the eccentricity of the Earth’s orbit is wrong, but there is another way in which an ellipse is involved.)

 The explanation is to be found in the relationship between the “solar” and “sidereal” day lengths – with the solar day being the interval from noon to noon (ie between two maxima of the sun’s elevation above the horizon) and the sidereal day being the time taken for a full rotation of the apparent positions of the stars relative to the apparently fixed point near the “north star” Polaris.

-Because the Earth’s orbital motion around the Sun (in the same direction as its spin) corresponds from our point of view to one revolution of the sun around the Earth in the opposite direction, the number of times the Sun appears to go round the Earth in a year is one less than the number of times the Earth spins on its axis.
+The Earth’s orbital motion around the Sun (in the same direction as its spin) corresponds from our point of view to one revolution of the sun around the Earth in the same direction as the orbit and spin which is opposite to the apparent motion of the Sun due to spin.
+So the number of times the Sun appears to go round the Earth in a year is one less than the number of times the Earth spins on its axis.
 So the mean (ie average) solar day of 24 hours (of which about 365.24 make up a year) is about four minutes longer than the sidereal day (of which there are 366.24 in a year) which is 1/366.24 of 365.24 time 24 hours which works out to about 23 hours, 56 minutes, and 4.1 seconds.

 But the actual intervals from solar noon to solar noon are not all exactly equal.
 They are slightly longer at the spring and fall equinoxes and shorter at the summer and winter solstices.
 This is often wrongly “explained” as being due to the fact that the Earth’s orbit is not a perfect circle, but that effect is much smaller, and the real reason is due to the Earth’s axial tilt relative to the plane of its orbit.
-(This effect though is independent of latitude, and so is quite different from the seasonal variation in hours of daylight – despite coming from the same source.)
+(This effect though is independent of latitude, and so is quite different from the seasonal variation in hours of daylight – despite coming from the same source; and the ellipse involved is the projection of a circle from the ecliptic plane onto the equatorial one – which has nothing to do with the shape of the orbit.)

 While the Earth spins one full revolution relative to the distant stars, it also advances in its orbit so that the direction of the Sun has changed.